jaronheard/soonlist-turbo/README.md

-# soonlist-web
+# soonlist

-This is the web app for Soonlist.
+This is the monorepo for Soonlist.

 For more info, visit soonlist.com